CIS Critical Security Controls v8

 We map CIS Controls to your other compliance obligations — ISO 27001, NZISM, Privacy Act, and customer-specific requirements — so that every control implementation counts across multiple frameworks, eliminating duplicate effort.

-We continuously track your alignment to the CIS Controls, providing scored assessments that support cyber insurance applications, customer due diligence responses, and executive reporting on security programme maturity.
+We continuously track your alignment to the CIS Controls, providing scored assessments that support cyber insurance applications, customer due diligence responses, and executive reporting on control coverage and priority gaps.

 CIS Controls 1 and 2 require complete asset and software inventories.
 Our information asset register service builds and maintains these inventories as the foundation for your CIS Controls implementation.